5 Strategies to Find Your Soul Therapist

 Mental Health & Wellness Coaches:

 There is no licensing process or regulating board for the coaching industry.
-There are some coaches out there finding very clever ways to identify themselves in ways that might mislead a potential client into believing they are a qualified therapist.
+There are some coaches out there that might mislead a potential client.
+For example, the title “trauma practitioner” can be deceptive to someone hoping to reprocess past trauma.
+Generally, coaches are more present-future oriented while licensed therapists are more past-present oriented.

 Master's-Level Clinicians (Therapists)